sfepy/sfepy/doc/tutorial.rst

 feel free to pick your preferred choice (see :ref:`basic-usage` for further explanation and more usage examples).

-Depending on selected build method and OS used we recommend:
+Depending on selected build method and OS used we recommend for:

 * In-place build